 The European Association for Coal and Lignite – EURACOAL – is the umbrella organisation of the European coal industry.
 The association can trace its roots back to 1952 when the Comité d’étude des producteurs de charbon d’Europe occidentale (CEPCEO) was established.
-EURACOAL evolved in 2002 from the European Solid Fuels’ Association – CECSO – after the expiry of the Treaty establishing the European Coal and Steel Community.
+EURACOAL evolved in 2002 from the Comité Européen des Combustibles Solides (CECSO) after the expiry of the Treaty establishing the European Coal and Steel Community.
 See History for more information.

-EURACOAL has 27 members including national coal associations, importers associations, research institutes and individual companies.
-Representatives at EURACOAL meetings come from 20 countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Finland, Germany, Greece, Hungary, Italy, the Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Turkey, Ukraine and the United Kingdom.
+EURACOAL has 25 members and observers including national coal associations, research institutes and individual companies.
+Representatives at EURACOAL meetings come from 14 countries: Bosnia-Herzegovina, Bulgaria, Czechia, Germany, Greece, Hungary, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Turkey and Ukraine.

-EURACOAL’s mission is to highlight the importance of coal within the EU to security of energy supply, to energy price stability, to economic added value and to environmental protection.
-EURACOAL seeks to be an active communicator, with the aim of creating an appropriate framework within which the European coal industry and coal consumers can operate.
+EURACOAL’s mission is to highlight the importance of coal to security of energy supply, energy price stability, economic added value and environmental protection.
+EURACOAL seeks to be an active communicator, with the aim of creating an appropriate framework within which the EU coal industry and coal consumers can operate.

 EURACOAL has three active Committees: